Marketing glossary.

 GEO / AI Search

-16AI Overviews
+AI Overviews

 Google Search's AI-generated summary that appears above traditional search results.
 Pulls from pages already ranking in positions 1-5 and favors content with Featured Snippet eligibility.
 Now consumes around 60% of clicks on high-intent queries.